 - The researcher can evaluate all responses to a question together.

-- You are likely to get more responses because these are quick to answer.
+- The biggest advantage is you are likely to get more responses because these are quick to answer.

 - Respondents do not need to write long and descriptive answers.